262 Best Sights in Alberta, Canada

 Burstall Pass

 Winding through the forest, this 7.4-km (4.6-mile) one-way trail leads to two shallow bodies of water known as the Burstall Lakes.
 From there, you cross what is known as the Willow Flats, an area with many streams, before climbing through forest and then across a picturesque valley to a cirque (an amphitheater-like valley formed by glacial erosion).
 The views of the remote southern end of Banff National Park at the end of this challenging hike are worth the effort.
 There's 470 meters (1,550 feet) of elevation gain.
-Moderate
+Moderate.

-Burstall Pass Day Use Area, Alberta, Canada
+Burstall Pass Day Use Area, AB, Canada

 Calgary Municipal Building